WazzaMo/kondensor/README.md

 to collect the parsed information.
 This makes linking the compiler back-end to the front-end, the parser, fairly simple.

+## kondensor.cfgenlib

+A library with a fluid API for creating CloudFormation templates.
+This was built to a degree and proven for a number of services and paused to develop specdl so that IAM policy generation could be generated from Action, Resource and condition key specifications.

 ## .NET Libraries Used